R3Conclave/conclave-core-sdk/docs/docs/mail.md

 the host will not be able to recalculate it.

 The initialization vector for each AES encryption is a counter.
-To avoid revealing any information, Conclave throws an exception if the Mail item exceeds the limit of the counter.
+To avoid revealing any information, Conclave throws an exception if the Mail message exceeds the limit of the counter.

 The encrypted body consists of secure data that you need to transfer between a client and an enclave.
-Only the target enclave can decrypt the encrypted body of a Mail item.
+Only the target enclave can decrypt the encrypted body of a Mail message.
 The encrypted body consists of a set of 64KB packets.
 Each packet has its authentication tag.

 ## Features of Conclave Mail